aherbert/gdsc-smlm/docs/model_plugins.rst

    * - Partial signal factor
      - The signal factor defining the maximum score for a match between a fitted localisation and the true localisation.
 The value is expressed relative to the signal factor used with the ``Fit Spot Data`` plugin (since the matches of results to localisations are computed within that program).

-       Set to the same as the ``Upper signal distance`` to ignore the ramped scoring function.
-Otherwise matches with a signal-factor ``Partial`` and ``Upper signal factor`` will have a score between 0 and 1.
+       Set to the same as the ``Upper signal factor`` to ignore the ramped scoring function.
+Otherwise matches with a signal-factor between ``Partial`` and ``Upper signal factor`` will have a score between 0 and 1.

    * - Depth recall analysis
      - Produce a histogram of the recall verses z-depth of the original localisations.